-A recent study examined the psychological adjustment of 57 children (3 to 12 years) who suffered disfiguring injuries to the face or extremities as a result of a traumatic event such as a dog bite (Rusch, M., et. al. Psychological adjustment in children after traumatic disfiguring injuries: a 12-month follow-up.
+A later study examined the psychological adjustment of 57 children (3 to 12 years) who suffered disfiguring injuries to the face or extremities as a result of a traumatic event such as a dog bite (Rusch, M., et. al. Psychological adjustment in children after traumatic disfiguring injuries: a 12-month follow-up.
 Plastic Reconstructive Surgery 2000,106,1451-458).
 Results showed that within 5 days of the traumatic event, 98 percent of the children were symptomatic for post-traumatic stress disorder, depression, or anxiety.
 One month after the injury, 82 percent continued to display symptoms, and 42% of the patients continued to report symptoms at 12-month follow-ups.
 Persistent symptoms typically included flashbacks, fear of re-injury, mood disorders, body-image changes, sleep disturbances, and anxiety.

 Even more alarming, however, is other research indicating that traumatizing events in children (not necessarily the result of a dog bite) result in neurological damage.
-For example, a study out of Stanford University (Carrión, V. et. al., Reduced hippocampal activity in youth with post-traumatic stress symptoms: An MRI study, J. Pediatric Psychology, 2010, in press) found that children with symptoms of PTSD had an abnormal hippocampus.
+For example, a study out of Stanford University (Carrión, V. et. al., Reduced hippocampal activity in youth with post-traumatic stress symptoms: An MRI study, J. Pediatric Psychology, 2010) found that children with symptoms of PTSD had an abnormal hippocampus.
 The hippocampus is the main part of the brain dealing with memory.
 In this study, children between the ages of 10 and 17 were divided into a group with a confirmed diagnosis of post traumatic stress disorder (arising from a a variety of traumatizing events) and compared with a group of children with no post traumatic stress disorder.
 Brain scans (e.g. MRI) were taken simultaneously when subjects completed a test for verbal memory.
 The test consisted of having subjects read a list of words from one list, then read an additional set of words from another list, and then had to remember which words were on the original list.
 Compared with children without posttraumatic stress disorder, those with PTSD did poorly on this test, and during testing these subjects also showed considerably less electrical activity in their hippocampus.

 The conclusion from this is that an individual must have a neurologically healthy hippocampus for memory to work properly.
 If the hippocampus is compromised then memory will be compromised as well.
 The mechanisms through which traumatic events impact the hippocampus are not entirely clear, although speculation is that certain hormones, specifically glucocorticoids, secreted during a stressful, traumatic events may be neurotoxic to the hippocampus.